vincentag11323/backend-test-advance/readme.md

 (venv) $
 ```

+`Please use the same python and pip version to install , etc.`
 `ALWAYS MAKE SURE YOU ARE USING VENV (i.e. venv is activated) before doing anything else!`

 # The app